Railway Station, Angmering

 railway layout

 The original station did not last long and was replaced by a new one in the 1860s which remains to this day.
 The signal box on the south side of the station adjacent to the level crossing was constructed in 1877 and remained until the early 1990s when the need for it ended with the establishment of a centralised and computerised signalling system.
+The wooden waiting room on the south platform was also demolished c1990.
 The footbridge between the north and south platforms was erected in the 1930s.

 In 1853 there were five trains to Brighton or London on weekdays and three on Sundays.
 Until 1879, when the Hove to Preston Park loop was opened, all passengers needed to go into Brighton station and change trains if they wished to go on to London.
 The journey time from Angmering to London (via Brighton) was a little over 2½ hours, a fraction of what it had been when coach travel was all that had previously existed.
 In 1853 the first class fare to London 13s.
 6d, 2nd Class - 10s.
 3d, and third class - 6s.
 9d.
 As passenger traffic increased, the fares were later reduced, a third class fare to London costing about 5s.
 0d., and 7½d. to Worthing.